Child Life Practicum

 - Documentation of experience on this verification form or on official letterhead (separate from recommendation letters).

 - Attach a separate document with a statement of intent, which includes personal goals for practicum, what you will bring to our program and why you desire to complete hours for practicum at Children’s Hospital at Erlanger.
-In addition, please describe your interest in the child life profession, what are your strengths in working with children, what aspects of working with children do you need to improve, describe the ways in which the work of a child life specialist contributes to the health care experience of a child and his/her family.

 The submission of an application does not guarantee placement.
 Acceptance is based on program capacity and qualifications of all applicants.
 The most qualified candidates will move forward with phone interviews.
 Initial practicum offers will be made on the second Tuesday of February.
 Candidates who are not selected will receive notification by email.